 Grading Occupational Therapy Interventions

-Our OT brains are all about task analysis, the ability to completely break down an activity and view the minute details that others don’t see.
+As occupational therapy practitioners, our brains are all about task analysis, the ability to completely break down an activity and view the minute details that others don’t see.
 It is a thought process that is ingrained into our brains starting day one of occupational therapy school.

 Grading occupational therapy interventions simply means increasing or decreasing the difficulty of the intervention you’ve provided based on how your patient is responding to it.